 Academy football players operating in the highest echelons of youth football must navigate multiple sources of stress.
 The present study investigated whether a multimodal cognitive-behavioural intervention could enhance academy football players’ stress mindset and perceived performance, and reduce irrational beliefs.
 The sample was four male elite young athletes (Mage = 16.25 years, SD = .50).
 The intervention was delivered on a 1-2-1 basis and included a range of strategies within the REBT framework (i.e., education about stress, the ABC thinking framework, self-compassion, and imagery).
 It was hypothesised that stress mindset and perceived performance would increase, and irrational beliefs would decrease.
 Four elite male football players completed measures in stress mindset, perceived performance, and irrational beliefs as part of an AB single-case research design.
 Results revealed substantial increases in stress mindset in all four athletes, reductions in irrational beliefs in three athletes, but minimal changes in perceived performance.

-Keywords: stress mindset, irrational beliefs, self-compassion, imagery, ABC thinking.
+Keywords: cognitive-behavioural intervention, young football players, imagery, ABC thinking.

 Using a Multimodal Cognitive Behavioural 1-2-1 Intervention to Target Trait Beliefs with Elite Youth Football players

-Being an academy football player is a privileged position that can bring many opportunities, such as access to the best coaching and excellent facilities.
+Being an academy football (i.e. soccer) player is a privileged position that can bring many opportunities, such as access to the best coaching and excellent facilities.
 In the UK alone, an estimated 12500 youth academy football players are attached to professional clubs, with thousands more participating at the grassroots level (Sothern & O’Gorman, 2021).
 The stakes are high in elite academy football as athletes compete against the best sides in their country, and football players at this level may be selected to play for their youth national sides.
 Despite the prestige and opportunity that being involved in an elite football academy provides, young athletes operating at such levels will undoubtedly experience stressful situations.
 In addition to the challenges posed by adolescence that all young people must navigate (Thrower et al., 2023), academy football players must also contend with stressors such as the looming spectre of potential deselection and injury or not reaching their career expectations (i.e., playing in the Premier League context; Wilkinson, 2021).
 For an academy football player, social evaluation from coaches, teammates, and parents is a feature of daily life, meaning that a fear of making mistakes may be evident (Reeves et al., 2009).
 Although most football academy research is concentrated in the UK, Portuguese academies are noted for their ability to consistently produce football players of a high calibre and thus generate finances that allow their clubs to compete on the European stage (Barros, 2006).